ericwq/golangIDE/shared-gopls-daemon.md

 ide@golangide:~/proj/vim-go $ grep -r TMPDIR *
 autoload/go/util.vim:    let l:dirs = [$TMPDIR, '/tmp', './', $HOME]
 ```

-then open the ```autoload/coc/client.vim``` and changed the TMPDIR setting. you can verify it by yourself. client.vim is script. easy to change and see the result.
+Then open the `autoload/coc/client.vim` and changed the TMPDIR setting.
+You can verify it by yourself. client.vim is script.
+Easy to change and see the result.